 Beyond that, things get a little fuzzy.
 AI is a technical subject, and not every law firm leader comes from a technical background.
 What does all of this AI stuff mean and how can it make your life – and your firm – better?

-The aim of this list is to help you participate in the AI discussion.
-To provide meaningful contributions in the same way you do most everything else.
+The aim of this list of AI questions is to help you participate in the AI discussion.
+To provide meaningful contributions in the same way you do almost everything else.
 Some of it will be familiar concepts classified as more complex terms.
 We will break it down for you, question by question.
 And no one will know that, up until today, you knew relatively little about AI.

 What is machine learning?